phoax/go-hotreload/README.md

 ### Dynamic local package

-Add a new local package only to `go.dev.mod`
+To use a local package, specify the `./go.dev.mod` file in the `go mod edit -replace` command.

+Example:

 ```
 go mod edit -replace github.com/phoax/go-hotreload/mypackage=../mypackage ./go.dev.mod
 ```

-Then in docker-compose, the `go.mod` will be overwritten with `../myapp/go.dev.mod:/go/src/myapp/go.mod`:
+Then, when started the `go.mod` app will be overwritten by `go.dev.mod` thanks to `../myapp/go.dev.mod:/go/src/myapp/go.mod`

+docker-compose.yml:

 ```
 [...]